ambar-srivastava/Scratch/README.md

 ### Note: Open it in 1920 X 1080 resolution and change your display setting to 100% to view it clearly

 ### Note: this site is not responsive

+## You can check it here : scratch-task.netlify.app